kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 You will be automatically warped to Pallet Town.
 Save the game.
 Your save file is now updated.

-**Troubleshooting**
+#### Troubleshooting
 If you are blocked by invisible walls, use the Softlock Warp (detailed below).
 On the old save, before transferring it over, saving outside in Pallet town can solve certain issues.

 #Some Changes to Particular Mechanics
 -----------------------------------------------
-**Trade Evolutions**
+#### Trade Evolutions
 Except for the Lite patches, pokemon that evolve by trade can also evolve by other means.
-  - Kadabra: Hinted at by a Pewter Museum NPC that comments on the moon stone
+  - Kadabra: Hinted at by a Pewter Museum NPC that comments on the moon stone.
+Use a moon stone at level 35.
-  - Haunter: Hinted at by the Lavender Town NPC that asks if you believe in ghosts
+  - Haunter: Hinted at by the Lavender Town NPC that asks if you believe in ghosts.
+Use a thunder stone at level 35.
-  - Graveler: Hinted at by a Cinnabar Island NPC that talks about the mansion
+  - Graveler: Hinted at by a Cinnabar Island NPC that talks about the mansion.
+Use a fire stone at level 35.
-  - Machoke: Hinted at by a house NPC in Pewter City that talks about trainers teaching pokemon
+  - Machoke: Hinted at by a house NPC in Pewter City that talks about trainers teaching pokemon.
+Use a leaf stone at level 35.

-**Rage**
+Evolution by trade is still allowed and works as normal.

+#### Type Interactions
+Ghost moves (i.e. Lick) are now supereffective against Psychic types.
+Night Shade deals no damage to Normal type pokemon.
+Seismic Toss deals no damage to Ghost type pokemon.
+Normal-type trapping moves (Wrap and Bind) will not restrain Ghost types.

+#### Rage
 This move now lasts 2 to 3 turns to prevent getting stuck in an infinite loop.
 Any attack boosts gained during Rage are retained when it ends.
 In this way, Rage is almost like an alternate take on Bide.
 Having your Raging pokemon tank a multi-hit move is a great way to setup for a physical sweep.

-**Bide**
+#### Bide
 Each hit of a multi-hit move now adds to Bide's damage instead of just the first.
 Needless to say, using Double Kick on a Bide-user has the potential to backfire horribly.

-**Transform**
+#### Transform
 Move slots cannot be rearranged when transformed to prevent acquiring glitch moves.
 When transforming into a pokemon and copying its Transform move, the PP of the copied move is set thusly.
 - The PP of the Transform move getting copied is read at the current instant.